machado-lab/Multiple-species-animal-movements-network-properties-disease-dynamic-and-the-impact-of-targeted/README.md

 ```

-## Set the parameters of simularion
+## Set the parameters of simulation

  ```r
 tspan <-as.numeric(min(events$time)):as.numeric(max(events$time))          # 0 to 1000 days of simulation